wtsi-hgi/hgi-cloud/docs/setup.md

 The values for `access_key` and `secret_key` are very important and also sensitive information, so have therefore been omitted here.

-### Download / Create the `openrc.sh` File of the HGI Project
+### Download / Create the `openrc` file

-The `openrc.sh` file contains a list of environment variables that are going to be used throughout the provisioning software.
-The name of this file is not important; we will refer to it as `openrc.sh` throughout, for consistency, but those downloaded from Openstack (see below) may be named differently.

-For example:
+Each Openstack project can be described through 2 kinds of configuration files that you can download from the Openstack Web insterface:

+1. `sh` environment configuration file generally called `openrc`.
+At the time of this writing, you can download the configuration with the values for the Identity API version 2.0 or 3.0
+2. `yaml` configuration file calles `clouds.yml`.

+For the provisioning software to work properly, you need to download the `sh` environment configuration file, with the values for the Identity API version 3.0.
+The actual name of the file may vary and will reflect the name of project it refers to.
+For semplicity, from now on, we will refer to the configuration file as `openrc.sh`.
+The file should look like the following:

 ```bash
 #!/usr/bin/env bash